seungukj/seungukj.github.io/_posts/2022-01-12-completeness-limit.md

  - Let $M<\infty$ (rspt. $m>-\infty$).
 Proving $M=\sup S$ (rspt. $m=\inf S$) is equivalent to, for any $\epsilon>0$ one has $x\in S$ in which $M\geq x>M-\epsilon$ (rspt. $m\leq x<m+\epsilon$). <br>
  Thus suprema/infima _does_ reflect an infinitesimal phenomena.

-Collecting these, it seems like the completeness axiom is (1) associated with our visual understanding of the real line, while (2) very tangent to the infinitesimal, or limiting phenomena as well.
-Brought from the observations, I claim that the concept of the limit is built based on the completeness axiom!
+Collecting these, it seems like the completeness axiom is (1) associated with our visual understanding of the real line, while (2) very closely related to the infinitesimal, or limiting phenomena as well.
+Brought from the observations, I claim that the concept of the limit is built based on the completeness axiom.

 As a support of the claim, let us see some "formula of limits" written in terms of superma and infima.
 They are particularily intriguing as they (superficially) excludes the $\epsilon$-$\delta$ or $\epsilon$-$N$ definition of limits.